|Nutrition Facts (per serving)|

 - Save leftover salmon skin after enjoying a meal of cooked salmon.
 Alternatively, trim the skin prior to cooking the filet and set aside.

 - Purchase pre-washed already mixed packages of baby greens.

 - Use store-bought bottled ponzu sauce or any other bottled Japanese-style salad dressing of your choice.
 The sauce for the salad does not necessarily need to be citrus soy.
 For instance, try roasted sesame mayo dressing instead.
 Another great Japanese-style salad dressing is one with ginger.

 While this salmon skin salad tastes great with the basics of baby greens, cucumbers, and tomatoes, try it with the addition of very thinly sliced raw yellow (or sweet Maui) onions and kaiware daikon sprouts.

-- Leftover salmon skin from 1/4 to 1/2 pound salmon filets (to taste)
+3 ounces salmon skin, from 1/4 to 1/2 pound salmon filets, to taste

 4 cups spring mix (baby lettuce mix of greens, lettuces, and radicchio)

-- 1/2 cup sliced English or Japanese cucumbers
+1/2 cup sliced English cucumbers, or Japanese cucumbers